Biogen profit beats estimates, raises 2013 forecast

 The new drug is expected to gain European approval during the current quarter, the company said.
 Biogen said it expects to launch two new long-acting drugs for the hereditary blood disorder hemophilia in 2014.

-The company's stock has advanced more than 40 percent in the year to date and has nearly quadrupled over the past three years, largely driven by enthusiasm over positive Tecfidera data and its future sales potential.
+Biogen shares are up more than 40 percent year to date and have nearly quadrupled over the past three years, largely driven by enthusiasm over positive Tecfidera data and its future sales potential.

 The quarterly results were helped by a $33 million tax benefit and other tax credits that added 16 cents a share to net profit.
 Its tax rate for the quarter was just 13.2 percent.